HughP/MLKA/Publications/2015 - Thesis/Data Used/1. USA Use Case/O. Navajo Text Sample/ReadMe.md

 A third set of text input solutions were created to meet demands created by the proliferation of mobile communication devices.
 Jerome Tsosie, president and founder of Native Innovations Inc. is credited with the design and production of the keyboard apps in the Android Market and the [iTunes Store](https://itunes.apple.com/us/app/navajo-keyboard/id577841547?mt=8) for Navajo language use.
 These keyboards are interesting and important to mention for several reasons.
 The first reason is that Android and iOS devices are increasing in popularity globally among minority language using populations.
-Specifically, Jerome Tsosie, the designer of the keyboards on these touch scrren devices, recognizes the use of mobile devices as particularly popular and important among Navajo language users (Jung 2013).
+Specifically, Jerome Tsosie, the designer of the keyboards on these touch screen devices, recognizes the use of mobile devices as particularly popular and important among Navajo language users (Jung 2013).
 Due to the proliferation of personal communication devices, it is likely that there are more people sending messages in Navajo text than ever before because there are more people with access to text input solutions.
 The second reason that these keyboards are important is that if we look at the design philosophy behind these mobile keyboards.
 The mobile keyboards mimic the design elements of the pre-Unicode keyboard.
 That is rather than treating tone and nasal diacritics as an "add-on" typographical unit, the single key creates a complete typographical unit inclusive of diacritics.
 While this arrangement of keys and ease of access to pre-formed typographical character combinations can have an impact on ease of use for typing Navajo, it does not mean that it accurately reflects how the diacritics are taught in the classroom.
 However, moving forward if access to the characters is combined, so that pre-formed combinations are what device users continually interact with, then it follows that eventually some users will likely see these characters as single units based on access methodology.
 Note that this is different than the other psychological affect that Huckauf et al. (1999) point to in experienced readers.
 That is, experienced readers often begin to see complex characters as single units.
 The third reason to look at the keyboards on these devices is because it shows the impact and relationship between the keyboard layout design used in desktop designed the keyboard layout designs which appear on touch screens.
 If we were to measure just one keyboard for Navajo it would make sense to measure the one which is likely the most popularly used text input solution.